thelegendkaan/krazy/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at contact@krazy.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at contact@zenni.com.
-All complaints will be rkrazywed and investigated promptly and fairly.
+All complaints will be rzenniwed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.